ching-yao-lin/youtube-cannibalization-prediction/README.md

 ---
 This project is centered on predicting the cannibalization effect of featured videos on YouTube.

-It presents the work of my Master's thesis at M.B.A in Information Management, National Taiwan University (#1 National): *“Is Your Guest an Ally or an Enemy?
+It presents the work of my Master's thesis for my Master's degree in Information Management, National Taiwan University (#1 National): *“Is Your Guest an Ally or an Enemy?
 Predicting Cannibalization Effects for Featured Videos on Social Media Platforms”*

 ### Skills used
 * **PyTorch** - Built a **deep learning** model to solve a business-related research problem